Vietnam minister rules golf out of bounds for staff

 HO CHI MINH CITY, Vietnam Vietnam's transport minister has teed off against senior ministry officials, banning them from playing golf because their time on the fairway is contributing to weak performance on the job.

-The notice from minister Dinh La Thang barred senior officials and managers from playing golf or organising and participating in golf tournaments, it said.
+The notice from minister Dinh La Thang barred senior officials and managers from playing golf or organizing and participating in golf tournaments, it said.

 Golf has grown in popularity as wealth has risen swiftly in Communist-run Vietnam.